-There’s a species of firefly—Photinus carolinus, to be precise—that’s known as a synchronous firefly.
-Instead of the random flashing of other species of firefly, this particular species, for a limited period of time, all flashes together, creating incredible light shows.
-All of the male fireflies follow the same pattern: flash about six times, followed by a break, followed by more flashing.
+If you’re from the eastern half of North America, you’re probably familiar with fireflies as a fundamental part of summer, when these winged insects light up the night.
+But every year, something happens in Tennessee that’s truly amazing.
+There’s a species of firefly, Photinus carolinus, to be precise, that’s known as a synchronous firefly.
+Instead of the random flashing of other species of firefly, this species all flashes together, creating incredible light shows for a limited time.
+All of the male fireflies follow the same pattern: Flash about six times, followed by a break, followed by more flashing.
 They’re synchronized, meaning that the flashing takes the form of an almost scripted light show.

 No one is exactly sure why synchronous fireflies show this behavior when other fireflies do not.
-The flashing is part of a mating ritual, but exactly why is a mystery: maybe it’s to create enough light to attract females from far away, or perhaps it’s to allow females to communicate in the breaks between flashes.
+The flashing is part of a mating ritual, but exactly why is a mystery: Maybe it’s to create enough light to attract females from far away, or perhaps it’s to allow females to communicate in the breaks between flashes.